-Give choices, grow independence Babies need choices and this is the first way that children use language.
-Babies learn to gesture toward a desired object at around 8 months old.
+Babies need choices and this is the first way that children use language.
+Babies learn to gesture toward the desired object at around 8 months old.
 From this gesture, they begin to use sounds to indicate their desire, and finally, around 12-14 months, they begin to say the name of the object they actually want.
 Aid this natural progression by always placing two objects in front of your little one, so that they can reach toward what they want.

-Sharing is caring Turn taking is an often overlooked skill.
+Turn-taking is an often-overlooked skill.
 Children as young as 9 months can begin to learn my turn/your turn.
 You can do this when doing a puzzle with your child and you each have a chance to place a piece.
-The same us true for a shape sorter, or even when turning pages in a book.
-By developing this skills early on, your child will be an expert by the time he reaches the terrible twos!
+The same is true for a shape sorter, or even when turning pages in a book.
+By developing these skills early on, your child will be an expert by the time he reaches the terrible twos!

 Have a question regarding early language development?